AdobeDocs/analytics-platform.en/help/stitching/use-stitching.md

      - For graph-based stitching, specify the namespace for the persistent ID and the identity namespace to use for querying the identity graph.
    - If the dataset does not support `identityMap`:
      - For field-based stitching, the column name of the person ID for the desired dataset (the person identifier, which also acts as a link between datasets in the context of a connection).
-     - For graph-based stitching, the identity namespace to use for querying the identity graph.
+     - For graph-based stitching, the identity namespace that you want to use for querying the identity graph.
    - Your preference of lookback window and replay frequency.
 See your Customer Journey Analytics package for the [options](#options) available.
    - Sandbox name.